-How to Price Float For Your Clients
+How to Price Your Cash Flow Service

 Deciding how to build app advisory into your services can be a real struggle.
 Finding a price point and format that works for both you and your clients involves striking a delicate balance.

-Many of our most successful partners have chosen to pay the discounted cost of Float themselves, and use Float to attract clients to a higher tier of accounting services, perhaps bundled with other apps.
+Many of our most successful partners have chosen to pay the discounted cost of Float themselves, and use Float to attract clients to a higher tier of accounting services, perhaps bundled with other key apps.
 Our partners frequently bundle Float with automated data entry software like Receipt Bank or Autoentry, and debtor management software such as Chaser.

 For instance, if you charge for two hours for full set-up at £100/hr, and then one hourly check-in per month, you could make £1400 per client per year.
 If you’re more involved, then this could be much higher.

-4. Pass on the exact cost
+5. Pass on the exact cost

 If you don’t have the capacity to continue to support clients with questions about their forecast and use Float as one of the focal points of your meetings, you could pass on the exact cost of the software.
-This is beneficial for your clients as they would get a greatly discounted rate than what they’d pay for Float without you as the reseller.
+This is beneficial for your clients as they would get a greatly discounted rate than what they’d pay for Float without you as the intermediary.